AEROSPATIALE SN-601 “CORVETTE”€

 Key Takeaways:

-• Despite achieving French certification in 1974, production was plagued by supply issues and slow market acceptance, resulting in only 39 aircraft being built, though many remain in service today.
+• Despite achieving French certification in 1974, production was hampered by supply troubles and poor market acceptance, leading to only 39 aircraft being built.

 See a mistake?
 Contact us.